-2 Now see the Interpretation Act 1984 s.
-60.

-3 Now see the Interpretation Act 1984 Pt.
-VI.
+2, 3 Footnotes no longer applicable.

 4 The Murdoch University Amendment Act 1980 s.
 5 is a validation provision that is of no further effect.

 5 The Voluntary Membership of Student Guilds and Associations Act 1994 s.
 2 contains transitional provisions that are of no further effect.